 City of Edinburgh

 § This page gives an overview of the City of Edinburgh local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ City of Edinburgh is Scotland’s capital and a UNESCO World Heritage Site, famed for its medieval Old Town, Georgian New Town, and cultural festivals including the Edinburgh Fringe.
 It is a political, economic, and educational hub, with tourism and financial services as key industries.